vistadataproject/nodeVISTA/setupDocker/README.md

 To access the _Rambler_: http://localhost:9030_ and use the Clinical Service REST at _localhost:9300_.

-To browse the native Vista Data Model (Fileman schema)_: http://localhost:9100/schema
+To browse the native Vista Data Model: http://localhost:9100/schema

-To query the Vista database (Fileman query):  http://localhost:9100/query
+To query the native Vista database:  http://localhost:9100/query

 But for CPRS running in a separate virtual machine on your Mac, you need to use actual network IP of the Mac.
 Get that IP address ...